 If you’re trying to boost your ACT score, the English section is the easiest to tackle.
 Here’s why: there is only a handful of technical grammar content covered and there are really only a handful of rhetorical skills covered.

-In other words, if you are really paying attention you will notice that the test makers are just asking the same questions over and over again with different passages.
+In other words, if you are really paying attention you will notice that the test makers are just asking the same questions over and over again with different passages on the ACT English section.

 While it may seem that the rhetorical skills questions are more unpredictable, this is not true.
 They are just as predictable.
 If they ask you a question about logical order, then you just need to figure out three things: which sentence comes first, or which sentence comes last, or which two sentences have to go in a particular order.
 Often you only need to determine one of these in order to eliminate enough answer choices to find the correct answer!

-There are some tricky parts to this section, of course there are or everyone would already be getting 36’s!
+There are some tricky parts to the ACT English section, or everyone would already be getting 36’s!
 Here are some common pitfalls for students:

 Not Understanding the Vocabulary